-Chilblains are small, itchy, painful lumps that develop on the skin.
-They develop as an abnormal response to cold.
-They usually go away over 7-14 days.
-If you are prone to developing chilblains then you should keep warm in cold weather.
+Chilblains are small, itchy, painful lumps that develop on the skin as an abnormal response to cold.

-Chilblains are common.
-It is thought that about 1 in 10 people in the UK get chilblains at some stage in their life.
+Chilblains are quite common.
+They can occur at any age.
+They are most common in children and in older people.
+They also occur more in women than in men.
 It is not clear why some people get chilblains when their skin gets cold.
 The tiny blood vessels under the skin narrow (constrict) when the skin becomes cold.
 The blood supply to areas of skin may then become very slow.
 As the skin re-warms there is some leakage of fluid from the blood vessels into the tissues.
-In some way this causes areas of inflammation and swelling leading to chilblains.
+In some way this causes areas of inflammation and swelling, leading to chilblains.

 The speed (rate) of temperature change may play a part.
 Some people get chilblains if they warm up cold skin too quickly.
 For example, with a hot water bottle or by sitting very close to a fire.

-However, most chilblains occur in people who are otherwise healthy.
+Most chilblains occur in people who are otherwise healthy.
+However, some factors may make some people more prone to chilblains, such as:

 What are the symptoms of chilblains?